segmentio/segment-docs/src/connections/functions/source-functions/index.md

 Source Functions allow you to gather data from any third-party applications without worrying about setting up or maintaining any infrastructure.

-Your function is a small piece of JavaScript code, scoped to your specific workspace, that you create, edit, and deploy in Segment to receive webhooks and generate Segment events or objects using the [Segment Spec](/docs/connections/spec/).
+Your function is a small piece of JavaScript code, scoped to your specific workspace, that can generate Segment events or objects using the [Segment Spec](/docs/connections/spec/).

 **[VISUAL SHOWING DATA FLOW FROM UPSTREAM SOURCE TO FN TO SEGMENT]**